4209 PR.02 Non-Building Capital Project Requests

 - After receiving appropriate approval within your department; forward e-mail approvals and New Project Request Form to email@example.com in order to set up the capital project

 - Capital Management will send out Project Notification to individuals contained in the e-mail request.
 If you would like to include other individuals on the Project Notification e-mail firstname.lastname@example.org

 D. Step 4: Purchase of Capital Equipment and Software/Systems

 - Use the COA charging instructions on the Project Notification to purchase the equipment or software/systems

 - Include shipping and handling as part of the total cost of the purchase price

 - Departments should use the Capital Project Status Report after month-end close to monitor project expenses, funding, and bridge loans (unfunded project expenses)

-- If the capital project has an Expense Over Budget (EOB); the department will need to immediately notify the Operating Analyst, Lead Administrator and other individuals (BOLT, Provost Office, or Officers as applicable) of the increase in project expenses and the reason for the increase.
+- If the capital project has an Expense Over Budget (EOB); the department will need to immediately notify the Operating Analyst, Lead Administrator and other individuals (Business Operations, Provost Office, or Officers as applicable) of the increase in project expenses and the reason for the increase.